piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Typical week in PIE

-We often get asked, "What's a typical week like in an accelerator?"
+We often get asked, "What's a typical week like in your accelerator?"
 And while the term "typical week" is an oxymoron for PIE, there are some things that occur with enough regularity — and provide enough structure for participants — that we can describe them.

 So here's an imperfect look at a typical week at PIE: